w3c/webextensions/proposals/sidepanel_events.md

    }
    ```
 - Would adding onHidden, onShown or onVisibilityChanged events for side panel extensions make sense too?
-- Should we providing granular controls for attaching listeners for tab-specific or path-specific side panels.
+- Should we provide granular controls for attaching listeners for tab-specific or path-specific side panels.

 ## Future Work